Eggs en Cocotte is an easy way to bake eggs for breakfast or brunch. Add some spinach and bacon, or whatever you have on hand.

 What are eggs en cocotte?

 A cocotte means any kind of small, heat-proof dish that you can use to cook and serve individual portions.
-Eggs en cocotte are cooked in small dishes, usually with heavy cream, and other ingredients like veggies or a bit of bacon, etc. They are then cooked in the oven in a water bath, which helps the eggs to cook evenly and prevents overcooking.
+Eggs en cocotte are cooked in small dishes, usually with heavy cream, and other ingredients like veggies or a bit of bacon, etc. They are baked in the oven in a water bath, also known as a bain-marie, which helps the eggs to cook evenly and prevents overcooking.

 - Heavy Cream

 - Cooked spinach

 - Kosher salt and freshly ground black pepper

 Eggs en cocotte is an endlessly flexible recipe that you can riff on forever.
 Add vegetables, cheeses, meats, and herbs as you see fit.
 Use whatever ingredients you have on hand.
 Try these ideas!

 Step 1: Prep the cocottes and cook bacon

 Preheat oven to 350.
 Grease ramekins/cooking dishes with butter or olive oil.

 Cook bacon according to your desired method.
 I prefer the microwave for this dish.
 So easy.
 No mess.